cairis-platform/cairis/docs/assets.rst

 Asset modelling with diagrams.net
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+`diagrams.net <https://diagrams.net>`_ (previously known a draw.io) is an easy to use, open source diagramming tool; it can be run either from the browser or from the desktop.  diagrams.net has the ability to set shape properties and export to XML and, as a result, asset models created in this tool can, if defined properly, be imported into CAIRIS by following the steps below:

 1. Create a new blank diagram in `diagrams.net <https://diagrams.net>`_ .

-2. Setup the CAIRIS asset modelling library by going to the File >> Open Library from >> URL menu, and entering the URL ``https://cairis.org/stencils/cairis_asset.xml``.
+2. Setup the CAIRIS asset shape library by going to the File >> Open Library from >> URL menu, and entering the URL ``https://cairis.org/stencils/cairis_asset.xml``.

 3. Click on square (asset) in the cairis_assets.xml palette to place an asset on the canvas.
 Hoovering the mouse over the asset will display the asset properties as a tool-tip